 The Jewish Sports Hall of Fame was established in 1979 to recognize Jewish individuals from Columbus who have excelled in the world of athletics.

-A principal partner/owner of the San Francisco Giants baseball team, Allan Byer was a stand-out high school athlete in both baseball and basketball during his teenage years in Columbus.
+As a principal partner/owner of the San Francisco Giants baseball team, Allan Byer was a stand-out high school athlete in both baseball and basketball during his teenage years in Columbus.
 He also was centerfielder on All-Star teams that competed successfully in top Columbus amateur leagues, as well as being instrumental in organizing teams for Midwest tournaments.
 Byer also owns Byer California, one of the leading garment manufacturers in the U.S.

 David Kass, who grew up in Bexley, is a three-time All American Men's Tennis champion and is in the Big Ten Records Book as the Athlete of the Year for 1992.
 While at the University of Michigan, his record was 99-35, which tied him for fourth place in All Time Career Singles Wins at the school.
 He also was ranked fourth nationally during the 1992-93 season.
 He also competed on the Association of Tennis Professionals (ATP) tour.